osg-htc/council/docs/bylaws.md

 ## Purpose of the OSG Consortium

-The OSG Consortium is a consortium of scientific collaborations, scientific computing centers and existing and new grid research and deployment projects, involving both computational and application scientists, working together to provide and support the set of facilities, services and infrastructure needed to provide a persistent national grid infrastructure for large scale US science: the OSG.
+The OSG Consortium is a consortium of scientific collaborations, scientific computing centers, and existing and new grid research and deployment projects, involving both computational and application scientists, working together to provide and support the set of facilities, services, and infrastructure needed to provide a persistent national grid infrastructure for large-scale US science: the OSG.

 ## Organizational Structure